 \subsection{Generating Instance Tags}

-Creating the tags for task type is straightforward - we map ChartQA to `Chart Understanding', DocumentVQA to `Document Understanding', A-OKVQA and OKVQA to `Knowledge-based Visual Question-Answering' and VQAv2 to `Visual Question-Answering'.
+For creating the tags for task types, we map ChartQA to `Chart Understanding', DocumentVQA to `Document Understanding', A-OKVQA and OKVQA to `Knowledge-based Visual Question-Answering' and VQAv2 to `Visual Question-Answering'.

-For application domains and knowledge types, we utilize \texttt{gpt-3.5-turbo}~\cite{gpt3,gpt35turbo}.
-To correctly generate instance tags, we require key features of the image and question, and also need to eliminate less useful information from the image to avoid confusions in tag generation.
-To achieve this, following a recent work~\cite{generate_then_select}, we generate captions of images from VIT-GPT2\footnote{https://huggingface.co/nlpconnect/vit-gpt2-image-captioning}, describing key information of the image, and object tags, containing all the objects in the image from Azure Computer Vision API\footnote{https://westus.dev.cognitive.microsoft.com/docs/services/computer-vision-v3-2/operations/56f91f2e778daf14a499f21b}.
-Using these two as the descriptor of the image, and the question, we prompt \texttt{gpt-3.5-turbo} to get the application domains and knowledge type.
-The prompt used for this task is given in Table~\ref{tab:tags_generation_prompt} in the Appendix~\ref{app:appendix} (in supplementary material).
+For application domains and knowledge types, we use \texttt{ gpt-3.5-turbo}~\cite{gpt3,gpt35turbo}.
+To correctly generate instance tags, we require key features of the image and question, and also need to eliminate less useful information from the image to avoid confusions.
+To achieve this, following a recent work~\cite{generate_then_select}, we generate captions of images from VIT-GPT2\footnote{https://huggingface.co/nlpconnect/vit-gpt2-image-captioning}, and object tags from the Azure Computer Vision API.
+Using these two as the descriptors of the image and the question, we prompt \texttt{gpt-3.5-turbo} to get the application domains and knowledge type.
+The prompt used for this task is given in Table~\ref{tab:tags_generation_prompt} in Appendix~\ref{app:appendix}.

-After this, we post-process the tags by removing entries which don't belong to the any of the entries in Table~\ref{tab:valid_aspects}.
+After this, we post-process the tags by removing entries that do not belong to any of the entries in Table~\ref{tab:valid_aspects}.
 If all tags are removed for a task instance, we add "Other" by default.
-In the last step, we manually go through each of the classifications and ensure that they are correctly tagged, and replacing any erroneous tag.
-The final set contains questions, images, candidate answers, task type, application domains and knowledge type of all 5725 candidates.
+Finally, we manually go through each of the labels and ensure that they are correctly tagged and replace any erroneous tag.
+The final set contains questions, images, candidate answers, task type, application domains, and knowledge type of all 5725 candidates.

 From the instance tags, we remove the tags for which number of instances are less than 300 from our analyses.
-Please note, we don't remove the task instances entirely, as they may contain other tags included in the study, but just not consider those tags in reporting our results in Section~\ref{sec:vlm_eval} due to less number of instances.
+Please note, we do not remove the task instances entirely, as they may contain other tags included in the study, but just not consider those tags in reporting our results in Section~\ref{sec:vlm_eval} due to less number of instances.
 This gives a final set of 5 task types, 14 application domains, and 9 knowledge types, which are shown in Figure~\ref{fig:tag_statistics}.
-We also report the mean, max and std. of number of tags per instance, along with caption length and number of object tags per instance in Table~\ref{tab:tag_and_descriptor_statistics}.
+We also report statistis of \texttt{VQA360} in Table~\ref{tab:tag_and_descriptor_statistics}.